Epic Mexico to Costa Rica

 Day 5

 Caye CaulkerYour time in Caye Caulker is all about taking it easy.
-The pace of life is so incredibly slow it's almost backwards.
-If being underwater is your thing then head out to Hol Chan Marine Reserve, home to Shark Ray Alley and the world's second longest barrier reef.
+It’s said that the pace of life is so slow here that it's almost backwards!
+If being underwater is your thing, maybe head out to Hol Chan Marine Reserve, the world's second-longest barrier reef.
 Snorkel among the colourful corals and see tropical fish, sharks and manta rays.
-You can also take day trips to other Cayes nearby - each island has its own particular character, but all of them have that unmistakable Caribbean pace and charm.
-Belize is the only English-speaking country in Central America, which will make chatting with locals much easier.
+You can also take day trips to other Cayes nearby as each island has its own Caribbean charm.
+Belize is the only English-speaking country in Central America, which makes chatting with locals much easier here.

 -